These Kitchen Sink Cookies are a variation on my Best Chocolate Chunk Cookies recipe.

 - Now add the eggs and vanilla, and beat for two minutes.
-Like literally, use a timer.
 The mixture will get a glossy look and an even creamier texture.

 Add the dry ingredients

 - Next, add the almond flour and all-purpose flour, followed by the salt and the baking soda.
-Mix until the flours start to incorporate a bit, then add in the chocolate chunks, Heath bar bits, pecan pieces, Kraft caramel pieces if using, and mix until everything is fully incorporated.
+Mix until everything is mostly incorporated.

-- Bake for 12-14 minutes, until the edges of the cookies are light brown, and the middle is set but still looks soft and a little dough-y.
-Trust me, the trick to super-good cookies is to not over bake!
+- Bake for 8-11 minutes, until the edges of the cookies are light brown, and the middle is set but still looks soft and dough-y.

-- Remove the cookies from the oven, and let them rest on the baking sheet for 5 minutes.
-The cookies will set and continue to bake a little bit during this time, so it's a super crucial part of the cookie-making process!
+- Remove the cookies from the oven, and let them rest on the baking sheet for 5-7 minutes.
+The cookies will set and continue to bake on the baking sheet outside of the oven, so be patient.
+This step is very important!